 - Not have an adverse credit history as defined by the Department of Education.

-The PLUS loan interest rate is a fixed rate of 6.84%.
-The current origination fee is 4.272%.
 The origination fee goes to the federal government to offset program costs, the remaining amount is sent to the school.
 These loan funds are electronically disbursed in two disbursements (one in fall and one in spring) directly to the school and posted to the student's account.
 Even though a fee is deducted, parents are responsible for repaying the entire loan amount.
 Loan terms vary based on total amount borrowed.
 Re-payment of this loan begins within 60 days of the final disbursement unless the parent borrower has requested deferment.
 If a parent is denied the PLUS, the student automatically becomes eligible for additional unsubsidized loan funds.

 Sallie Mae Parent Loan

 The Sallie Mae Parent Loan is a private educational loan that is an additional option for parents or other creditworthy individuals (including spouses, family members, and guardians) to consider when financing all or part of a student's undergraduate or graduate education.
 Private student loans can help cover the rest of a student's college costs after institutional aid and federal grant and loan aid has been applied.
-Please click the Direct Loan tab above for more information about Federal Direct Loans.

 Sallie Mae Parent Loan interest rates: